-If you are arrested for a DUII, you will usually be penalized regardless of whether or not the case results in a conviction in a criminal court.
-And if the offender does indeed get convicted of a DUII, then the criminal penalties imposed by the court will be independent of and levied in addition to the previous administrative penalties.
-So, the overall cost of the entire process will depend on a number of considerations.
-Having a reputable Lake Oswego DUII attorney will keep you on track and ensure that you get evenhanded treatment from all involved.
+If you are arrested for a DUI and fail or refuse a breath, blood, or urine test, you will usually be penalized regardless of whether or not the case results in a conviction.
+If convicted of a DUI, then the penalties imposed by the court will be independent of the previous administrative penalties.
+The maximum fine for a DUI will depend on several considerations Having an experienced DUI attorney will keep you on track and ensure that you get evenhanded treatment from all involved.

 Assuming a lawfully executed DUI arrest takes place, you’ll face a 90-day administrative license suspension for having a BAC .08 or higher even if you aren’t eventually convicted—the penalty increases to a year if you refuse to submit to a breath, blood, or urine test, which violates Oregon’s Implied Consent law.
 Almost all drivers in the diversion program for a first offense DUI are obligated to purchase and maintain an ignition interlock device (IID), which can cost approximately $70-$150 to install and about $60-$80 per month to maintain.